marcoaaz/phase_interpreter/README.md

 Phase interpreter assists researchers in saving mineral phase maps and performing basic image analysis that are essential to study geological processes.
 It generates a structured output folder with files corresponding to the selected analyses for each 'Trial tag' (see interface) to support findings and encourage future (or retrospective) reuse of research data (thin sections, polished blocks, resin mounts).

-The tool is especially useful for users wanting to combine the capabilities/power of light microscopy and X-ray/electron microscope imaging systems.
+The tool is useful for users wanting to combine the capabilities/power of light microscopy and X-ray/electron microscope imaging systems using a much larger image analysis pipeline (see citations at the bottom of page).
 Previous image analysis (segmentation) is done in [QuPath](https://qupath.github.io/) ([Bankhead et al., 2017](https://www.nature.com/articles/s41598-017-17204-5)) using the [pixel classifier](https://qupath.readthedocs.io/en/stable/docs/tutorials/pixel_classification.html) tool.

 <img width=50% height=50% alt="Image" src="https://github.com/user-attachments/assets/f877cfdc-0c85-43ca-9a77-73cf2462cce1" />